 Since first engaging in East Aldine, we have continually engaged residents and partners in building a collective vision for the

-Jane Bavineau, Vice President of Senior Services, talsk about flipping the script on aging, the silver tsunami we keep hearing about and how Appreciative Inquiry changed her perspective.
+Jane Bavineau, Vice President of Wellness, talks about flipping the script on aging, the silver tsunami we keep hearing about and how Appreciative Inquiry changed her perspective.

 Our Senior Vice President of Program Planning & Evaluation explains how we work in communities and why that’s changed over time.

 No matter where you stand on the issue, most would agree U.S. immigration policy is complex, confusing and controversial.

 A brand new Fab Lab is under construction in the BakerRipley East Aldine Campus and is set to open in late summer.

 We have put in place disaster recovery programs which will be responsive to the needs of our neighbors and we are focused on providing resources to help those in need and to alleviate human suffering caused by the storm.

 BakerRipley has an important role in disasters.
 We are responsible for assistance with long term recovery after Hurricane Harvey.

 “You’ll have a student who speaks Arabic, one who speaks Spanish and another that speaks Hindi interacting with one another with very little English and that’s truly a beautiful process to see.” – Parisa Behzadi, Lead Teacher at New Neighbor School

 International Women’s Day: We take a look back at our history and celebrate the contributions of two special women to Houston.